How to Grow GIANT Hostas

 Giving hostas, and especially giant hostas, about 1 inch of water a week will greatly improve the chances of growing a massive clump.

-Now you know what GIANT Hostas need to be all that they can be!
+Now you know what GIANT Hostas need in order to be all that they can be!